EmilionR/django-pp4/README.md

 Once your Heroku settings and GitHub repository are up to date, it's time to connect the two.

-* Go to the Deploy tab of your heroku app.
+* Go to the Deploy tab of your Heroku app.
 * Find the "Deployment method" section and click GitHub.
 * Type in the name of your repository to search for it
 * Click 'Connect' to connect the repository